Values of generalized Liouville power series at algebraic numbers: Proof of Theorem

-holds for all algebraic~$\beta$ of degree smaller than~$m$.
-Proposition~\ref{prlower} implies that this is true for all~$\beta$ distinct from any $F_n(\alpha)$.
-Since, by the hypothesis, at most finitely many of the numbers $F_n(\alpha)$ are of degree smaller than~$m$, inequality~\eqref{ebadap} hold for these finitely many numbers as well, after adjusting~$c$.
+Next, there exist ${\eta>0}$ and ${c>0}$ such that inequality ${|\gamma-\beta|\ge ce^{-\eta\height(\beta)}}$ holds for all algebraic~$\beta$ of degree smaller than~$m$.
+Indeed, Theorem~\ref{thgap} implies that it is true for all such~$\beta$ that are distinct from any of the $\beta_n$.
+Since at most finitely many of the numbers $\beta_n$ are of degree smaller than~$m$, it holds for these finitely many numbers as well, after adjusting~$c$.
+It follows that, when ${w>\eta}$, inequality~\eqref{egoodapp} holds for at most finitely many algebraic~$\beta$ of degree strictly smaller than~$m$.
+Theorem~\ref{thus} is proved.

-We have proved that~$m$ is the smallest positive integer such that for each ${w>0}$ inequality~\eqref{egodap} holds for infinitely many algebraic~$\beta$ of degree~$m$.
-This proves that $f(\alpha)$ is a $U_m$-number. \end{proof}